flatimage/flatimage/doc/mkdocs/docs/cmd/layer.md

-# Manager FlatImage layers
+# Manage FlatImage Layers

 ## What is it?

-`fim-layer` is a command to manage the layers of a FlatImage.
+`fim-layer` is a command to manage the filesystem layers of a FlatImage.
+Layers allow you to incrementally add software and configurations to your FlatImage without rebuilding from scratch.
+Each layer stacks on top of the previous ones, with newer layers taking precedence over older ones.

 ## How to Use